MerosCrypto/Meros/PythonTests/README.md

 `pip3 install argon2-cffi ed25519`

-They also require the Minisketch and Milagro dynamic libraries, The first which should've been built in the process of setting up the `mc_minisketch` Nimble package.
+They also require the Minisketch and Milagro dynamic libraries.
+The first should have been built in the process of setting up the `mc_minisketch` Nimble package.
 Place `libminisketch.so` or `minisketch.dll` under `PythonTests/Libs`.
 The second needs to be rebuilt by running the following commands from within the `PythonTests/Libs` directory.

 ```
 git clone https://github.com/apache/incubator-milagro-crypto-c